 After mating, a female lays a clutch of 10 to 30 eggs in a tree cavity or among epiphytic plants.
 She wraps her body around the eggs during incubation, which lasts about 50 days.
 During this period, she does not eat.
 Once hatched, the young are on their own.
 Small hatchlings are yellow or red, which helps them blend into the lower branches and leaf litter at the forest edges, where they typically reside.
 When they are about a year old, their coloration changes to the bright green of adults, who spend more time among the leaves in the tree canopy.
 The biggest threats to green tree python populations are habitat loss and illegal collection for the pet trade.

 Despite some threats to local populations due to harvesting for pet trade, the green tree python is listed as Least Concern by the International Union for Conservation of Nature.
 Their bright yellow, red and green colors make these snakes very popular as household pets.

-The green tree python is found in the lowland tropical rainforests of Australia and New Guinea.
-As the most arboreal python species, these snakes spend the majority of their time up in the trees.
-The young tend to live mostly on the edges of forests or in forest gaps, whereas the adults live under closed canopies.
+The green tree python is found in the lowland tropical rainforests of Australia, New Guinea, and eastern Indonesia.
+They are the most arboreal python species, spending the majority of their time up in the trees.

 Pythons, like boas, are constrictors.
 Instead of using venom to dispatch their prey, they immobilize them in a tight grip until their quarry suffocates.
 Prey is consumed headfirst, and these snakes can open their jaws 180 degrees, allowing them to consume prey up to three times larger than their heads.
 After a meal, a python may not need to eat again for several weeks or months.
 Small hatchlings eat invertebrates.
 Juveniles hunt small animals, such as lizards.
 Adults eat small mammals, including rodents, as well as lizards and birds.